jkulbe-msft/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 #### Exercise 1 - Create a new presentation based on a Word document

-1. Open PowerPoint from your browser at [powerpoint.new](https://powerpoint.new) and start a new presentation.
+1. Open PowerPoint from your browser by entering +++https://powerpoint.new+++ and start a new presentation.

 1. Select the **Copilot** on-screen option, located on the top-left corner of the empty slide, then select **Create a new presentation with file** from the menu to generate a draft presentation.

-1. In the prompt dialog box that appears, enter the prompt:

-    +++Create a presentation about Contoso's Chai Tea based on**

-1. Enter a forward slash (/) followed by the name of the file **(Promotion Plan for Chai Tea in Latin America.docx)**.
-If the file doesn't populate in the list (it may take time for your files to sync before they're available), select the **Upload** icon, then select **Attach cloud files**.
-Navigate to **My files** and select the document from your OneDrive folder.
+1. Select the **Promotion Plan for Chai Tea in Latin America.docx** file from the drop down list.
+Alternately, type the first few letters of the file name after the forward slash that appears in the dialog.
+If the file name doesn't populate (it may take time for your files to sync before they're available), select **Reference files** (paperclip icon) and select the file.

 1. Select the right arrow **(Send)** button to submit your prompt.

     Copilot displays a presentation outline showing the potential slides and bullet points to be included on each slide.

 1. Review the suggested topic and select **Generate slides** to continue.
 Copilot generates slides and content for each.
-The presentation may display results in either the **Slide Sorter** or **Normal** view.
+The presentation may display results in either the **Slide Sorter** or **Editing** (**Normal**) view.

     Copilot starts drafting the structure for the proposed presentation.
 You can add, remove or reorder the proposed topics.
 You can optionally also select **Image Settings** to choose the images Copilot uses to create the slides.